 - highlight reconstruction: This module tries to reconstruct color information that is usually clipped due to information not being complete in all channels.

 - white balance: A module offering three ways to set the white balance.
 You can set tint and temperature or you define the value of each channel.
 The module offers predefined white balance settings as well.
+Or just pick a neutral region in the image to balance for that.

 Tone image operations: